Epilepsy syndromes: Type of epilepsy

 Syndromes are characterized into 4 groups based on epilepsy type:

 a.
 Generalized onset epilepsy syndromes.
 These epilepsy syndromes have only generalized-onset seizures and include both the idiopathic generalized epilepsies (specifically childhood absence epilepsy, juvenile absence epilepsy, juvenile myoclonic epilepsy and epilepsy with generalized tonic- clonic seizures alone), as well as other genetic generalized epilepsies.

 b.
 Focal onset epilepsy syndromes.
 These epilepsy syndromes have only focal onset seizures and include both the self-limited focal epilepsies in infants and children as well as other focal epilepsy syndromes.

 c.
 Generalized and focal onset epilepsy syndromes.
 These syndromes have seizures which can be both of generalized or focal onset.

 d.
 Developmental and epileptic encephalopathies (DEEs) or syndromes with progressive neurological deterioration.
 Developmental and epileptic encephalopathies are disorders that typically onset early in life and are associated with developmental impairment that is due to both the underlying cause of the epilepsy (developmental encephalopathy) as well as frequent seizures and/or epileptiform discharges on EEG (epileptic encephalopathy).
 Epilepsy syndromes associated with cognitive impairment or other neurological regression that begin after a period of prolonged normal development are termed syndromes with progressive neurological deterioration.
 Both the DEEs and syndromes with progressive neurological deterioration are amongst the most severe types of epilepsy, with frequent seizures and high rates of drug resistance.

 Age at onset

-Epilepsy syndromes are also classified based on age at onset when the syndrome first appears, syndromes with onset in neonates and infancy, beginning prior to 2 years of age, syndromes with onset in childhood, and syndromes that begin at a variable age.
+Regarding the age at onset when the syndrome first appears, the following distinctions are made: syndromes with onset in neonates and infancy, beginning prior to 2 years of age, syndromes with onset in childhood, and syndromes that begin at a variable age.
 This group includes syndromes that can begin either in childhood or adulthood.

 Epilepsy syndromes with onset in neonates and infants

 Epilepsy syndromes are identified in over half of children with epilepsy onset before 2 years of age.
 Almost two thirds of these syndromes are developmental and epileptic encephalopathies, which are associated with significant developmental impairment and frequent seizures which often respond poorly to antiseizure medication.
-Of the remainder of infants with an epilepsy syndrome, most will have a self-limited focal epilepsy, which will not impact development, and which are typically outgrown by early childhood.
+Of the remainder of infants with an epilepsy syndrome, most will have a self-limited focal epilepsy, which does not impact development, and is typically outgrown by early childhood.